SebastianGlavind/Probabilistic_modeling_and_analysis/README.md

 - [EM for Bayesian linear regression](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Linear-regression/exEM_BayesLinReg.ipynb).
 This tutorial considers how the expectation maximization (EM) algorithm may be used to learn a parameter setting for a Bayesian linear regression model.

+## Logistic regression

+The following tutorials are implemented in Python;

+- [Binary logistic regression](https://nbviewer.jupyter.org/github/SebastianGlavind/Probabilistic_modeling_and_analysis/blob/main/Logistic-regression/LogReg_Bin.ipynb).
+This tutorial introduces binary logistic regression from a maximum likelihood estimation (MLE) perspective and shows how to include regularization in the estimation to reduce overfitting.

 ## Bayesian hierarchical models

 The following tutorials are implemented in Python;